ComputerNetworks-UFRGS/Programmable_Low_End_Networks/power_cases/README.md

 - [ ] Implement error handling and packet retransmission logic to address packet loss issues - TODO

 - [ ] Optimize LoRa communication parameters for better throughput and reliability - ?

+## Running scripts

+### Step 1 : Running the end Raspberry Pi Script

+1. Navigate to the directory where the script is located:

+    ```bash
+    cd ~/pySX127x
+    ```

+2. Run the end script using the following command:

+    ```bash
+    ./latency.py -i 'INT_IN' -o 'INT_OUT' -m end -f
+    ```

+Purpose: This script handles packet transmission from the end Raspberry Pi, receives ACKs from the middle Raspberry Pi, and calculates the transmission time for each packet.

+### Step 2: Running the middle Raspberry Pi Script

+1. Navigate to the directory where the script is located:
+    ```bash
+    cd ~/pySX127x
+    ```

+2. Run the middle script using the following command:

+    ```bash
+    ./latency.py -i 'INT_IN' -o 'INT_OUT' -m middle -f
+    ```

+Purpose: This script handles receiving packets from the end Raspberry Pi, forwarding them if necessary, and sending ACKs back to the end Raspberry Pi.

+### Step 3: Monitoring and Analyzing Output

+- The end Raspberry Pi will display the TTL of each packet, the time taken to send each packet, and the RTT for each iteration.
+It will also calculate the average transmission time at the end of the test.

+- The middle Raspberry Pi will display the reception time for each packet and the time before sending an ACK.

+### Optional: Power Consumption Measurement

+1. Open 2 others terminals to calculate the power consumption :

+    ```bash
+    ./calcul_power.py
+    ```